xuxiangsun/ST-Data/README.md

 conda env create -f ./stdata.yaml
 ```

-Tips:  If you can not install the whole packages in condalist.yml, you can check which package can not be download and shield it firstly.
+Tips:  If you can not install the whole packages in condalist.yml, you can check which package can not be downloaded and shield it first.
 Then, running

 ```
 conda env create -f ./stdata.yaml